ssonkiya/ssonkiya.github.io/_posts/2017-09-04-AB-Testing-Challenges.md

 *No Feigning Surprise*

-Many Etsy engineers come from the Recurse Center[link] (formerly known as Hacker School), a free, six or twelve week self-directed retreat for programmers.
+Many Etsy engineers come from the [Recurse Center](https://www.recurse.com) (formerly known as Hacker School), a free, six or twelve week self-directed retreat for programmers.
 The Recurse Center has a set of social rules (along with a code of conduct) to make the environment productive and supportive for everyone.
 One of those is no “feigning surprise” when people admit they don’t know something.
-As they put it[https://www.recurse.com/manual#sub-sec-social-rules]:
+As they [put it](https://www.recurse.com/manual#sub-sec-social-rules):

 > Feigning surprise has absolutely no social or educational benefit: When people feign surprise, it's usually to make them feel better about themselves and others feel worse.
 And even when that's not the intention, it's almost always the effect.
 As you've probably already guessed, this rule is tightly coupled to our belief in the importance of people feeling comfortable saying "I don't know" and "I don't understand."